Hungry for interesting facts about lithium?

 The global market for lithium batteries has been increasing by more than 20% per year in the past few years.

 Lithium-ion and lithium-polymer batteries appear to have the greatest potential for growth.
-The world market for these rechargeable batteries was estimated to be $4 billion in 2005.
+The world market for these rechargeable batteries was estimated to be $94.4 billion by 2025.

 See the sources for the above, and other intriguing lithium statistics in the US Geological Survey 2006 Minerals Yearbook: Lithium.